bosonprotocol/interface/docs/seller-side/widgets/the-redemption-widget.md

 ### Using the Boson Redemption Button <a href="#using-the-boson-redemption-button" id="using-the-boson-redemption-button"></a>

-As a seller you can also chose to use the Boson branded "Redeem" Button on your website, if you would like to do this, all you need to do is :
+As a seller you can also choose to use the Boson branded "Redeem" Button on your website, if you would like to do this, all you need to do is :

 1. Add the below 2 lines of code in HTML `<head>` section: